 Churches of Britain and Ireland

 Each entry below has a photo or illustration of a church.
-In most cases there are no (or inadeqaute) indications of where the church is, and unless you know the church personally, cunning detective work will be required to discover its identity.
+In most cases there are no (or inadequate) indications of where the church is, and unless you know the church personally, cunning detective work will be required to discover its identity.
 That can involve the building stone - is it knapped flint, sandstone or granite?
 Architectural styles can also help narrow the field, and for exterior views, the surroundings may also offer clues.
 And for postcards, the location of the publisher may be helpful.
-Sometimes of course, the mystery remains just that - some of the entries below have been unsolved for several years, and perhaps may never be solved.
-Once solved, the entry will move to the alphabetical list here, and, at a later date, archived here.
+Sometimes of course, the mystery remains just that - some of the entries below have been unsolved for years, and perhaps may never be solved.
+Once solved, the entry will move to the alphabetical list below, and, at a later date, archived here.
+And churches which have been unsolved for years are now being transferred to a new page, to keep this page manageable.
+Initially, I'm transferring entries which have been unsolved since 2010.
 If you enjoy the challenge of

 identifying churches, try